RandomGuyJCI/RDGameplayPatches/README.md

 ### Results
 - **Rank Color On Speed Change**: Implements Klyzx's suggestion and changes the rank color in the results depending on the level speed.
+- **Change Rank Button Per Difficulty**: Implements lugi's suggestion and changes the small button on the bottom-right corner depending on the player's difficulty.

 ## TODO
 - [ ] Fix auto-hits missing/counting towards offset